NovokshanovE/NovokshanovE/README.md

 ### Hi there 👋

-I am a student of the Faculty of Robotics and Integrated Automation of Bauman Moscow State Technical University, a CAD developer.
+I completed my bachelor's degree at Bauman Moscow State Technical University under the CAD Development program.
+I am currently studying at the ITMO Master's degree program "Software for high-load systems".
+I want to develop my own system for designing microservice architecture, i.e. combine the knowledge gained in undergraduate and graduate studies))

 - 👾 I am currently studying microservice development on Go
 - 🔭 Looking for jobs and startups